-O_3 : Ozone is a form of oxygen produced when an electric spark or ultraviolet light passes through air; when near the earth's surface (i.e., tropospheric ozone), it is a harmful irritant and pollutant.
+O_3 : Ozone is a form of oxygen produced when an electric spark or ultraviolet light passes through air; when near the earth's surface, it is a harmful irritant and pollutant.
 It plays a big part in the creation of smog.